Inf1n1ty0/PositronWiki/Printers/Positron/Hardware/Extruder.md

 ![guidler_1_1.gif](/extruderguide/guidler_1_1.gif)
 - Place the bushing into Idler Gear.
 - Rotate Extruder Guidler so larger opening is facing up.
-- Position the Idler Gear into the opening of the Extruder Guidler and secure with the 4x16 Shaft (Smooth end first)
+- Position the Idler Gear (Gear teeth side down) into the opening of the Extruder Guidler and secure with the 4x16 Shaft (Smooth end first)
+- The 4x16 Shaft has knurling on one end.
+Press fit the Shaft into the Extruder Guidler until it is flush and holds the Idler Gear in place.
 ---
 ## Check Filament Path